 As the plane came into land a smile stretched along my face.
 I was about to experience the heart of the Australian Outback.
 Who would not be happy.
 24 hours later I would not be happy.
 I would be on my own in the dark feeling very anxious.
 I wanted adventure but it turns out not all adventures are born equal.

 I had a day to myself till we set off for Uluru (Ayers Rock), Kata Tjuta and Kings Canyon.
-I loaded my bag with 1.25 litres of water and headed off to Mount Gillen alone.
-It was suppose to be an easy 5 hour walk, it took me 9 hours and involved hitch hiking home with a ‘big Aussie who had a gun in his car’.
+I set off on an easy 5 hour walk which ended up taking 9 hours and hitch hiking home with a ‘big Aussie who had a gun in his car’.
+To say something went a bit wrong is probably an under exaggeration.

-After much looking and observing I finally found the right path.
-It was a precarious descent, I was making extremely good use of my hands and legs.
-Suddenly the mild smile on my face collapsed.
-I was not on the right path after all.
-I had to crawl along a metre wide ledge to get the right path.
-Had I stood up I would of potentially fallen to my death.
-This was daunting and crawling through a thorn bush was fairly painful.
-What was more daunting though was realising this second path was also not correct.
+After much confusion and hesitation I eventually found the right path down and slowly descended down while making full use of my feat and hands, knowing a slip on this terrain could be catastrophic.
+Frustratingly I was not on the right path after all.
+I had to crawl along a metre wide ledge and a thorn bush to ‘get to the right path’, which almost happened to be the wrong way.
 I had no choice but to go back to the top of the mountain.

-After much deliberation I decided to head down the other side of the mountain.
-It was going to make the day far longer than planned but I had no other choice.
-Once at the bottom of the mountain though, my day was far from over.
+After much deliberation I headed down the other side of the mountain.
+It was going to make the day far longer than planned but my choices were limited.
+Once at the bottom my problems were by no means revolved.
 I had no idea how to get to the main road and Google Maps could not pinpoint my location.
 I was endlessly wandering and panicking about night setting in.

 After endlessly walking for hours I eventually saw what looked like a dirt track and off roaders.
-As much as my dehydrated body allowed, I paced it over there.
-It was not a dirt road.
-It was the main road.
-Never before and probably never after will a grey concrete road seem so magical and wanderlust.
+As much as my dehydrated body allowed, I bolted over to the track and in the rush nearly hit my head on a metal pole.
+This metal pole had a speed limit sign on it.
+This dirt track was actually a main road.
+Grey tarmacked roads are a familiar site around the world but because of my unfortunate circumstances this stretch of road felt magical.
 I stood at the side of the road and frantically waved when cars came past.
 Two cars drove straight past me.
 I could have cried at that point.
 Then for the first in five hours I had some good luck.
 One of the drivers had seen me.
 He turned around and came back to rescue me.

 I never kept in contact with the driver but I will forever be grateful for his assistance on that daunting day.
 I woke up next morning covered in cuts and bruises but I was alive and had a roof over my head.